 By the Numbers

 The commission, which had already come under fire from parents and consumer groups for their lax regulation and high-profile injuries from ATVs and other products, went along with his suggestion.
 During their new investigation, they separated lawn dart injuries from all dart-related injuries for the first time, and found that most Jart injuries had been lost in their figures.
-Over a period of eight years, lawn darts had sent 6,100 people to the emergency room.
-81% of those cases involved children 15 or younger, and half of those were 10 or younger.
-The majority of injuries were to the head, face, eyes or ears, and many had led to permanent injury or disability.
+Over a period of eight years, lawn darts had sent 6100 people to the emergency room.
+Eighty-one percent of those cases involved children 15 or younger, and half of those were 10 or younger.
+The majority of injuries were to the head, face, eyes, or ears, and many had led to permanent injuries or disabilities.

 When the commission collected 21 different lawn dart sets from 14 manufacturers, they also found that most of them weren’t complying with the warning requirements.
 A survey of 53 retailers likewise found that many weren’t following the regulation, and in a third of the stores, lawn darts were displayed in toy departments or with toys and sporting equipment intended for kids.
 The commission met with lawn dart makers and distributors and struck a new agreement on improved labeling and retail practices.
 The commission published a new safety warning for lawn darts and scheduled a vote on an outright ban for later in the year.